houqb/houqb.github.io/index.md

 <img src="https://github.com/Andrew-Qibin/homepage/raw/master/portrait.png" align="right" height="160" width="125">

-Qibin Hou received his Ph.D. degree from Nankai University in 06/2019.
+Qibin Hou received his Ph.D. degree from Nankai University in 06/2019 under the supervision of Prof. Ming-Ming Cheng.
-From 08/2019 to 08/2021, he was a research fellow at National University of Singapore.
+From 08/2019 to 08/2021, I spent two wonderful years working with Prof. Jiashi Feng and Prof. Shuicheng Yan as a research fellow at National University of Singapore.
 Now, he is an associate professor at School of Computer Science, Nankai University, Tianjin, China.
+I am also with Nankai International Advanced Research Institute (Shenzhen Futian).

-Research Interests
+#### Research Interests

 I am interested in `Computer Vision` `Deep Learning`

-Specific directions: `Semantic Segmentation` `Object Detection` `Image Classification` `Low-Level Vision`
+Specific directions: `Semantic Segmentation` `Object Detection` `Foundation Models`

 See my recent publications for more details.

+#### For perspective students

+If you are interested in the research topics in my group, welcome to drop an email.
+Note that before contacting me, you are supposed to have read <a href="https://mmcheng.net/recruit/" class="redlink">[this]</a> already.

+#### Hobbies

+Sometimes I cook at home.
+If you think your cooking skills are better than mine, then show me.

 ## Recent News

++ Five papers accepted by CVPR'24
++ Two papers accepted by ICLR'24
++ One paper accepted by AAAI'24
++ Two papers accepted by ICCV'23
 + Top 2% of Scientists on Stanford List
-+ Four papers accepted by T-PAMI'2022
++ Five papers published in T-PAMI'2022
 + One paper accepted by NeurIPS'2022
 + Two papers accepted by CVPR'2022
-+ One paper accepted by NeurIPS'2021
-+ One paper accepted by ICCV'2021
-+ One paper accepted by CVPR'2021
-+ One paper accepted by ICLR'2020
-+ One paper accepted by ICCV'2019

 ## Students

 #### Ph.D.
 Students

 + `Zhaohui Zheng (Co-supervise with Ming-Ming Cheng)`
++ `Jiabao Wang (Co-supervise with Ming-Ming Cheng)`
++ `Boyuan Sun (Co-supervise with Prof. Xiuli Shao)`
 + `Hao Shao`
++ `Bowen Yin`
 + `Xuying Zhang (Co-supervise with Ming-Ming Cheng)`

 #### Master Students

 + `Yupeng Zhou`
-+ `Bowen Yin (Co-supervise with Prof. Ming-Ming Cheng)`
-+ `Boyuan Sun (Co-supervise with Prof. Xiuli Shao)`
 + `Yuqi Yang (Co-supervise with Prof. Ming-Ming Cheng)`
 + `Yuming Chen (Co-supervise with Prof. Xiuli Shao)`

-#### Undergraduate Students

-+ `Shichen Zhang`
-+ `Quansheng Zeng`
-+ `Xinbin Yuan`
-+ `Nuoming Liu`

 ## Selected Journal Publications ([Google Scholar](https://scholar.google.com/citations?user=fF8OFV8AAAAJ&hl=en))